lineality/Online_Voting_Using_One_Time_Pads/README.md

 - psychology of randomness (K & T)
 - psychology of nonlinearity (BMandelbrot?)
 (links to...gambling sport psychology? addiction?)

+in 'breakneck' by Dan Wang 2025, though he once (perhaps a typo) described procedure-scope-creep as 'process', https://www.amazon.com/Breakneck-Chinas-Quest-Engineer-Future/dp/1324106034, gives a portrayal/portrait of pure-fantasy-logic obessed dysfunctional birdnest labyrinths of (post 1970) law that very strongly parallel the (post 1970) computer science and code ridiculousness.

 ## Modeling and track record
 - How can sets of bad decisions and processes be clearly compared with working processes to show unambiguously or less ambiguously that decisions leading to failure are decisions that lead to failure.